glenlong/wedding/src/content/posts/groom-speech/example-funny.md

 ---
 If you're looking for inspiration for your Groom speech, an example can help.

-Here's a warm and witty groom speech written for an imaginary groom called Scott.
+Here's a warm and witty Groom speech written for an imaginary Groom called Scott.

 > Thank you Mike for your kind toast and for your wonderful speech.
 To be honest you’ve set the bar quite high there.
 I thought we agreed you were going to be a bit rubbish to make me look good.
 >
 > Oh well, soldiering on...
 Hello everyone!
-I’m Scott and I’m the groom.
+I’m Scott and I’m the Groom.
 If you didn’t know that already there’s a good chance you’re at the wrong wedding.
 But you’re here now, so you might as well stay for the cake.
 >
 > Before I get into the thank yous, I just wanted to say, doesn’t Sarah look absolutely stunning today everyone?
 I honestly feel like I’ve won the lottery.
 And not just a two-quid scratchcard – the proper lottery.
 >